 Ansell's impact-resistant gloves can provide several different types of hand protection that are suited for many industries and jobs.
 Impact gloves are most important when the risks of injury are the highest.
 This is especially the case for the oil and gas, construction, mining, and manufacturing industries.
 But it is not uncommon to face impact hazards to the hand and finger in the automotive, chemical, and aerospace industries as well.

 Naturally, Ansell's impact protection gloves provide excellent protection from impact hazards, but they also can provide cut, vibration, and chemical protection for many different types of tasks.
-This provides confidence that workers are wearing gloves at all times, no matter the risks they encounter.
-There are hundreds of different tasks that Ansell's impact-resistant gloves are great for but a few of them are loading and hauling, operating heavy machinery, mixing or loading chemicals, hydraulic repair, and pumping work.
+With Ansell’s offering, workers have the confidence that comprehensive hand protection provides, allowing them to tackle any risk they encounter.
+There are hundreds of different tasks that Ansell's impact-resistant gloves are great for, but a few of them are: Loading and hauling, operating heavy machinery, mixing or loading chemicals, hydraulic repair, and pumping work.

 Whether you work in the oil and gas industry, mining, or manufacturing, impact-resistant gloves are essential to the safety of the work environment.
 In 2019, a new regulatory standard, ANSI/ISEA 138-2019 American National Standard for Performance and Classification for Impact-Resistant Gloves, establishes "minimum performance, classification, and labeling requirements for hand protection products designed to protect the knuckles and fingers from impact forces, while performing occupational tasks."

 There are three performance levels that will offer numerical representation for the impact protection the glove provides.
 The rating of the glove will reflect the lowest performance level recorded across multiple tests.
 Level one will be the lowest rating for impact protection, and level three will be the highest.